open-feature/docs.openfeature.dev/docs/getting-started/java.md

 }
 ```

-Revisit the endpoint [http://localhost:8080/hello](http://localhost:8080/hello) and you will be greeted with `Hello, welcome to website!`
+Revisit the endpoint [http://localhost:8080/hello](http://localhost:8080/hello) and you will be greeted with `Hello, welcome to this OpenFeature-enabled website!`

 ## Conclusion